Examples: visualization, C++, networks, data cleaning, html widgets, ropensci.

 Low level spell checker and morphological analyzer based on the famous 'hunspell' library < https://hunspell.github.io>.
 The package can analyze or check individual words as well as parse text, latex, html or xml documents.
 For a more user-friendly interface use the 'spelling' package which builds on this package to automate checking of files, documentation and vignettes in all common formats.

-webp — by Jeroen Ooms, 7 months ago
+webp — by Jeroen Ooms, a year ago

 A New Format for Lossless and Lossy Image Compression